sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=sG6Gsxf0I5o&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy discussed in the video revolves around using Hikanashi (also spelled Haikinashi) candles as a trend-following indicator.
-Here's a concise summary:

-1. **What is Hikanashi?**
+### Main Points Organized by Sections:

+#### 1. **Introduction to Hikanashi**
-   - It’s a charting technique originating from Japan, introduced to the West in the late 1980s.
+- Hikanashi is a charting technique originated from Japan, introduced to the West in the late 1980s.
+- It is another version of Japanese candlesticks but focuses on highlighting trends and consolidation phases.
+- The name "hikanashi" translates to "average bar" in Japanese.

+#### 2. **Calculation and Characteristics**
-   - Unlike traditional Japanese candlesticks, Hikanashi uses smoothed average prices (open, high, low, close) to highlight trends and consolidation phases.
+- Hikanashi smooths candlesticks using average open, high, low, and close values.
+- Open and close prices are calculated using mathematical formulas, not real prices.
-   - The open price of each Hikanashi candle is the midpoint of the previous candle's body, eliminating gaps.
+- Each hikanashi candle starts at the midpoint of the previous candle's body, eliminating gaps.

-2. **Key Features**:
-   - It’s a lagging indicator and not based on real-time prices.
+- It is a lagging indicator and cannot be used to trade directly on the chart.

-   - Useful for smoothing out price noise and identifying directional trends.
+#### 3. **Comparison with Traditional Candlesticks**
+- Traditional candlesticks display actual price action (open, high, low, close).
+- Hikanashi aims to indicate trends by smoothing price movements.
+- Both tools are useful but serve different purposes; hikanashi eliminates noise, while traditional candlesticks provide raw data.

+#### 4. **Best Time Frame for Hikanashi**
-   - Best suited for long time frames (e.g., monthly bars).
+- Long time frames (e.g., monthly) are most suitable for hikanashi.

-3. **Trading Strategy**:
+- Shorter time frames like daily or intraday are less effective for this technique.

+#### 5. **Hikanashi Trading Strategy**
+- **Strategy Rules:**
-   - **Entry Signal**: Buy when the close of the Hikanashi candle crosses above its open.
+  - Buy when the close of hikanashi crosses above its open.
-   - **Exit Signal**: Sell when the close crosses below its open.
+  - Sell when the close crosses below its open.
+- **Backtest Results:**
-   - Tested on the S&P 500 index using monthly data from 1960 to present.
+  - Tested on the S&P 500 Index from 1960 to present using monthly data.

-4. **Performance Metrics**:
-   - Annual return: ~4.77% (vs. Buy & Hold at ~7%).
+  - Strategy is trend-following and works best on long time frames.
-   - Lower maximum drawdown (~30%) compared to Buy & Hold (~53%), making it less risky.
+  - Annual return of 4.77% compared to Buy and Hold's 7%.

-5. **Recommendations**:
+  - Max drawdown of 30% vs. Buy and Hold's 53%.

+#### 6. **Conclusion**
+- Hikanashi is a useful tool for eliminating noise in prices and identifying trends or consolidation phases.
+- It is not a direct representation of real prices but can be used to create profitable trading strategies.
-   - Backtest any strategy before risking real money.
+- Backtesting is recommended before committing real money.

+#### 7. **Additional Notes**
-   - Combine with other indicators for enhanced results.
+- The video suggests exploring other candlestick patterns for more insights.

-In conclusion, Hikanashi can be a valuable tool for trend-following strategies, particularly on longer time frames, but it’s essential to backtest and use it alongside other techniques for optimal performance.
+- Subscribers are encouraged to like and subscribe for future content.
 </details>

 <details>